AEM Undergraduate Handbook

 This applies to all students, unless you need less than 13 credits to graduate.
 There is a form on OneStop to apply for an exemption to this rule.
 Full time status required for financial aid is different and you should contact your financial aid adviser for more information.
-If you want to do an internship and still need to maintain full time status, you may take AEM 4796 or 4896, contact AEM Director of Undergraduate Studies for more information.
+If you want to do an internship and still need to maintain full time status, you may take AEM 4796 or 4896.
+Contact the AEM Director of Undergraduate Studies for more information.

-To add a course beyond this limit you need to fill out the Academic Policy Petition (OneStop forms).
-Leave of Absences -- Needed for missing a Fall or Spring Semester.
+To add a course beyond this limit you will need to fill out the Academic Policy Petition (OneStop forms).

 There is now only one level of probation before suspension.
 Students who have a term or cumulative GPA less than 2.00 are put on Probationary Status.
 Students with term or cumulative GPA's between 1.75 and 1.99 will be allowed to register on time if they submit letters from their instructors indicating satisfactory progress.
 Students with less than a 1.75 GPA will have to wait for grades to be posted before they can register for next semester.
 All students on Probationary Status must fill out an E100 form.
 This form requires a signature of the AEM Director of Undergraduate Studeis.
 The E100 form and instructor letters should be turned into the office of Student Affairs in 105 Lind Hall.